Wilhelm Marr: Life

 In 1852, Marr went abroad, to Costa Rica, where he tried to make a living as a businessman.
 Lacking success, he returned to Hamburg, worked again as a journalist, and in 1854 he married Georgine Johanna Bertha Callenbach, daughter of a Jewish businessman who had renounced his faith.

 In 1859, Marr was elected member of the Hamburg Parliament.
 In an article, in the Courier an der Weser on 13 June 1862, he attacked the elected liberal speaker of the house, the Jewish lawyer Isaac Wolffson, accusing him and other Jews of betraying the democratic movement and abusing their emancipation in order to enter the city's merchant class.
 After extensive public protests, Marr was not reelected in 1862.

 Marr and his first wife were divorced in 1873.
-In 1874, Marr married the Jewish Helene Sophia Emma Maria Behrend, who died within the same year.
+In 1874, Marr married a Jewish woman, Helene Sophia Emma Maria Behrend, who died within the same year.
 Marr's first marriage was an unhappy one, and despite being financially stable, Marr was in emotional distress.
 Marr's second marriage was a happy one, but then his wife and child died within days of each other, which left Marr in great distress and bitter towards the world.
 In 1875, there was a third marriage, to Jenny Therese Kornick (whose parents lived in a Christian-Jewish mixed marriage), who bore him a son.
 In 1877, this marriage was ended in divorce too; Marr's last wife was Clara Maria Kelch, daughter of a Hamburg working man.

+Antisemitism

 Marr's speeches and articles showed first indications of antisemitism in 1848.
 He was influenced by the Burschenschaft movement of the early nineteenth century, which developed out of frustration among German students with the failure of the Congress of Vienna to create a unified state out of all the territories inhabited by the German people.
-The latter rejected the participation of Jewish and other non-German minorities as members, "unless they prove that they are anxious to develop within themselves a Christian-German spirit" (a decision of the "Burschenschaft Congress of 1818").
+The Burschenschaft rejected the participation of Jewish and other non-German minorities as members, "unless they prove that they are anxious to develop within themselves a Christian-German spirit" (a decision of the "Burschenschaft Congress of 1818").
 While they were opposed to the participation of Jews in their movement, similarly to Heinrich von Treitschke later, they did allow the possibility of the Jewish (and other) minorities to participate in the German state if they were to abandon all signs of ethnic and religious distinctiveness and assimilate into the German Volk.